Our Rector – Fr. Ramiro (Ram) E. Lopez

 I am happy to be serving as Rector at St. George during this wonderful time in our history.
 I have a strong passion to help all people, especially our children, to come to know and love the Lord and to grow into the fullness of God.

+I am so blessed to be serving as the Senior Director for the church and I am humbled to be so privileged to watch this place grow as I have spent many years in ministry here.
 My wife, Shannon and I were first introduced to the St. George community in 2009 when I became the music teacher at the school.
 Since then our love for this special place has only grown.
 We have two daughters, Lillian and Scarlett, who are growing up with a strong faith foundation on this Christ-centered campus.
 Whether through the church or the school, our family is deeply involved in the St. George mission and ministry.
 As Director of Music & Fine Arts for the school, I get the privilege of shaping and teaching the beautiful young minds of tomorrow.
 With a fantastic team there that includes Shannon, we have the pleasure of seeing our students reach their artistic and musical potential.
-As the Senior Director here at St. George, I am honored to lead the many wonderful teams of believers that faithfully give of their time and talents in worship as well as in the this community every week in order to serve this place we love so much.
-I love working with our church members to find a team or service that helps them use their time and talents for God’s glory, and to further the mission of St. George and it’s impact on the community.
-Among the many areas I serve on campus, I also co-lead our school’s Beta Club, which is a service and outreach honor club that leads many campus service projects.
+As the Senior Director for the church, I am honored to lead the many wonderful teams of believers that faithfully give of their time and talents every week in order to serve this place we love so much.
+I love working to find a team or service that helps people use their time and talents for God’s glory.
+I am honored to also partner with Fr.
+Ram in furthering the mission and vision of St. George and its impact on the community.
+Among the various areas I serve on campus, I also co-lead our school’s Beta Club, which is a service and outreach honor club that leads many campus service projects.
 I am also the lead for our Haitian sister church and school partnership and I am also one of the directors of our school’s middle school musical.
 I have a Bachelor of Music Degree from UTSA and have spent over 19 years in music and ministry.
 I have spent time leading worship in several different denominations and worship styles including gospel and contemporary.
 My heart is at home here in the Episcopal tradition, as the liturgy truly speaks to me.
-I am always looking for ways to spread the gift of the arts here at St. George whether through our on campus programs, or through community opportunities.
-If you are feeling called to serve and offer your talents here at St. George, feel free to give me a call or write an email.
+I am always looking for ways to spread the gift of the arts here at St. George whether through our on-campus programs or through community opportunities.
+If you are feeling called to serve and offer your talents here at St. George, or if you want to know how the many programs and ministries of St. George can make an impact in the life of you or your family, feel free to give me a call or write an email.
 Let’s see where God is leading you to make an impact on the world!

 Church Office Administrator